Haydamak: Emergence

+Usually gathering in spring, when trees started providing cover for their movements, haidamak bands would travel across the border area between the nominally Russian-controlled lands of Zaporozhian Sich and areas ruled by Poland-Lithuania, and established their base in the Black Forest, a woodland area located between the towns of Smila, Kamianka and Chyhyryn.
+Joined by peasants living in the area, they would raid manors of local nobles and Jewish arendators, attack Catholic churches and other objects.
 One of the main centres of haidamak activity was the Motronyn Monastery near Chyhyryn, then part of the Polish-Lithuanian Commonwealth.
 In 1717 the post of its hegumen was taken by a former Cossack sotnyk Ustym Sakhnenko (clerical name Ignatius), who headed the monastery for almost 40 years and turned it into a refuge for Zaporozhians.
 The first big wave of haidamak rebellions, which took place in 1729–1730, saw the emergence of rebel bands in nearby Chyhyryn and Medvedivka.

+Haidamak uprisings

 Opposition to the szlachta and to Roman Catholics led to the haidamaka rebellions (haidamachchyna).
-Three major uprisings took place, in 1734, 1750, and the largest – usually referred to as Koliyivschyna in 1768.
+Three major uprisings took place, in 1734, 1750, and the largest – usually referred to as Koliyivschyna – in 1768.

+1734

 The first uprising came during the war for control of the Polish Kingdom in 1734 after the death of Frederick Augustus II in 1733.
-Russian troops, brought in to remove King Stanisław I (Leszczyński), were initially seen as liberators from the Poles, and an insurrection developed in Kiev, spreading to Podolia and Volhynia.
-After Augustus III gained the throne of Poland-Lithuania in 1734, the Russian military suppressed the insurrection.
-Small raids by haidamakas against Polish nobility continued in the following years under the leadership of Hnat Holy.
+Russian troops were brought to Right-bank Ukraine in order to remove King Stanisław I (Leszczyński), and their command issued a procamation to local inhabitants, calling for their support.
+This appeal was interpreted by local Cossacks, soldiers, peasants and simple criminals as a permission to attack the lords, and soon haidamak outfits started operating in the locality.
+One of the most notable was commanded by Verlan, a former sotnyk who had served in the militia of Lubomirski family in Sharhorod.
+After declaring himself a colonel, Verlan led his supporters to storm Zhvanets, Brody and Zbarazh, later retreating to Moldavia.
+Other powerful haidamak squads were headed by Zaporozhian Cossacks Matviy Hryva and Vedmid, who operated until 1736, attacking noble manors and several cities, including Vinnytsia, Pavoloch, Skvyra, Pohrebyshche, Kryliv and Chyhyryn, and by Sava Chalyi, a former servant of Czetwertyński family.
+The insurrection spread to Podolia and Volhynia.
+After Augustus III gained the throne of Poland-Lithuania in 1734, the Russian military suppressed the uprising, although small raids by haidamakas against Polish nobility continued in the following years under the leadership of Hnat Holy.